-Electronic ('paperless') doping control documentation may be used by ADOs.
-However, it is recommended that paper copies of the doping control documentation are always carried with the SCP in case of unforeseen circumstances, e.g., problems with electronic devices.
+Electronic ('paperless') doping control documentation may be used by ADOs and given paperless systems can decrease processing time, reduce errors (compared to completing paper copies), etc. using a paperless system such as WADA's DCO Central is recommended.
+However, it is still good practice for SCP to have paper copies of the doping control documentation in case of unforeseen circumstances, e.g., problems with electronic devices, weak network, etc.